Foods That Are Bad For Our Oral Health

 The food we eat affects our overall health, which includes oral health.
 Consuming sugary foods and beverages, for example, can increase the number of bacteria in the mouth, leading to tooth decay.
 Cavities can affect more than just your teeth, however.
 They can have an impact on your ability to eat and speak properly.

 When our teeth are consistently exposed to these harmful foods, it can also cause gum disease to develop.
 The bacteria buildup that comes from eating sugary and acidic foods can cause plaque and tartar buildup.
 Plaque and tartar buildup on teeth can lead to gingivitis and periodontal disease.
 If left untreated, gum disease can lead to tooth loss and other more serious health issues.
 So, if you want to maintain optimal oral health, it is important to avoid the consumption of certain foods that can harm your oral health.
-Here is a list of a few:

 • Sugar